HighLord-Syagrius/guild_dkp/READ_ME_YOU_FUCKERS.md

 	particularly with the convenience functions defined in src/actions.ts

 	we will save all players info as a .json file -- remember to stringify(guild,null,2)  so people can read this shit -- which we will then parse for manipulation then then overwrite it thereafter so we can keep it on git.
+Honor code until a testing suite is constructed to validate operations.

 	also? if you don't know typescript? fuck you and your archaic js ways.
 The future is now, old man.
 	`npm install ts-node -g` right now you bitch